 If you are interested in learning more about the package, take a closer look at the documentation.
 However, this is not needed to follow along with this guide.

-Now, let us import the data from the downloaded dataset.
+Now, let us import the data from the dataset.
 The csv is neatly formatted with each of the image pairs and their respective prompts, making this straightforward.
-The images and prompts are added to the order as media and metadata respectively.
+The images and prompts are saved to later be used in the order.
 For demonstration purposes, I sample a subset of the pairs.
-Based on the settings presented in step 4, this should allow the necessary amount of responses to be collected in less than ten minutes.
+Based on the settings presented in step 3, this should allow the necessary amount of responses to be collected in less than ten minutes.
 If you do not mind waiting, feel free to include more pairs.

 Fetching the Results

-If the kernel has been restarted, you can retrieve the order object based on the order id printed when the order was created.
+If the kernel has been restarted, you can find the order object again using the client.order.find_orders() method.

 Analyzing the Results